harelba/serium/docs/README.md

 # serium

-A serialization library that inherently provides resiliency to data structure evolution over time
+A serialization library that inherently provides resiliency to data structure evolution over time.

-This kind of resiliency is achieved by providing case classes that are inherently serializable in a way that preserves version information, and seamlessly migrates old data structures on read (e.g. during deserialization).
+This kind of resiliency is achieved by providing case classes that are inherently serializable in a way that preserves version information, and seamlessly migrating old data structures on-the-fly while performing deserialization.

+The approach that this library takes towards data structure evolution is different than many other serialization formats.
+Instead of defining evolution at the protocol-level (e.g. adding new fields which might be empty, deprecating fields, converting types, etc.), it defines evolution at the domain-level.
+Developers explicitly define conversion functions between versions, and the infrastructure uses these function in order to provide the application code with the current version of each object.
+This approach allows to change the data structures according to real bussiness/development needs, and not be limited to protocol-level changes.

+A related concept to this approach is that the codebase serves as the "schema repository", holding the structures of all "live versions".
+This, combined with the conversion functions, allows to manage the evolution of the data using standard code tools and practices.

 This initial implementation of the library is in python, which is dynamically typed.
 This required creating full support for strictly typed case classes, a feature which in other languages might have been provided by the language itself.